A person working on a laptop at a cluttered desk with books, papers, and a vase of flowers.

 1. TestNG

-TestNG is a testing structure similar to JUnit but contains some extra functionality, analytics based testing, parallel testing, and stringently coded testing set-up.
+TestNG is a testing framework similar to JUnit but contains some extra functionality, data-driven testing, parallel testing, and stringently coded testing set-up.

 1. QTest